Owning a dog is mostly fun and stress-free. However, when things go wrong, what should you do? How do you even know if it's an emergency?

 - Carefully move your dog using blankets, and beware of getting bitten - even by your own pet.
 It may be appropriate to use a muzzle

-- Bleeding wounds should have continuous pressure safely applied with a clean cloth (e.g. a tea towel or T-shirt), with further decontamination completed under anaesthetic
+- Apply continuous pressure to bleeding wounds with a clean cloth (e.g. a tea towel or T-shirt), with further decontamination completed under anaesthetic

 Wounds and fractures can be fixed days later - in the immediate aftermath it's far more important to stabilise patients and provide them with the best possible chance of surviving a general anaesthetic.

 Poisonings are common, unfortunately, and depend on the substance eaten.
 Some toxic substances your dog might have swallowed include rat or slug bait, anti-freeze, chocolate, grapes, raisins, fruitcake, human medications, xylitol (an artificial sweetener found in some chewing gum) and onions.

 - Never 'wait and see' with poisoning and always take any packaging with you to your vet

 - Never make your dog sick yourself as it can cause further complications and make your dog worse

 Bloat or twisted stomach is one of the most dramatic canine emergencies, more often affecting deep-chested dogs (e.g. boxers and setters) and vet help should be sought immediately.
 Dogs often attempt unsuccessfully to vomit, which results in excessive salivation or drooling.
 They can rarely settle and sometimes collapse in shock or pain.
 Bloat is not always obvious and patients need examining urgently for stabilisation and pain relief, then surgical correction.
 The risk of bloat can be reduced on a day-to-day basis, by encouraging slower eating and restricting exercise after feeding.